|1912||(May) Italian troops occupy Rhodes.|

 |1933||Adolf Hitler is appointed Chancellor of Germany and in the next year he becomes also the Head of the State (Führer und Reichskanzler).||Mario De Renzi and Adalberto Libera design a "rationalist" Post Office at Via Marmorata.|

 demolition of parts of historical Rome which occurred during the Fascist period.
-The Campidoglio hill was completely isolated from the rest of the city and a large road was opened pulling down a medieval quarter between Palazzo Venezia and Colosseo.
+A large road was opened to facilitate traffic between the city centre and the southern quarters; a medieval quarter between Palazzo Venezia and Colosseo was pulled down to open a large avenue.
 It was named Via dei Monti (the rione it crossed) and later on Via dell'Impero.